- The Pilgrim's Credential:

 Do I have to carry a backpack?

 The short answer to this is 'yes'.
 Assuming that you are walking it would be rather impractical to travel carrying your worldly possessions any other way.
 A suitcase - even one with wheels - would simply be non-functional on almost all of the Camino's terrain.
-If you will be walking but with vehicle support a suitcase would work but traveling this way would deny you access to a substantial percentage of the pilgrim albergues.
+If you will be walking but with vehicle support a suitcase would work but traveling this way would deny you access to some pilgrim albergues.
 So if you are traveling with complete vehicular support and you will be staying strictly in private albergues and/or hotels, then, yes, you could get by without a backpack.

 Obviously if you are cycling, the question will be worded differently but the answer is pretty much the same.